ronkok/Hurmet/docs/en/manual.md

 If you omit any arguments when you call a function, Hurmet will fill out the argument list with values of `undefined` when it executes the function.

-Functions can be called before they are defined.
-You can write your functions at the end of the document.

 Hurmet does not support function recursion.

 #### Code Blocks